-Learning Through Play – Capturing Teachable Moments with Young Children
+Learning Through Play – Play-Based Learning with Young Children

 It is never too early to help your child learn the basics to create a strong foundation for future learning as they grow older.
 Many of the things you teach your children at an early age will come through learning through play at home.
 The basic skills children learn through play will support them as they go to school.